 The reason AI gives you generic, useless answers isn't the AI — it's the prompt.
 "Write me a blog post" produces garbage because it gives AI nothing to work with.
 "Write a 1200-word blog post for small business owners about reducing customer churn.
 Use a conversational tone, include 3 real-world examples, and end with an actionable checklist" produces something useful.
-Here's the framework that makes every prompt better.
+Here's the framework that makes every prompt better — and you can paste any rough version into our Prompt Optimizer to tighten it before you send.

 The CRISP Framework